awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ecs-taskdefinition-taskdefinitionplacementconstraint.md

 # AWS::ECS::TaskDefinition TaskDefinitionPlacementConstraint<a name="aws-properties-ecs-taskdefinition-taskdefinitionplacementconstraint"></a>

-An object representing a constraint on task placement in the task definition\.
+The constraint on task placement in the task definition\.
 For more information, see [Task placement constraints](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-placement-constraints.html) in the *Amazon Elastic Container Service Developer Guide*\.

 **Note**
 Task placement constraints aren't supported for tasks run on AWS Fargate\.